Planning Observations with Subaru AO188

 (NGS mode)

 Guide stars/objects for AO correction should be selected with the criteria listed below.
-The target itself or a non-sidereal object can be used if it satisfies these criteria.
+The science target itself can be used as a guide star.
+Extended objects or non-sidereal objects can be used if they satisfy the following criteria.

-• Brightness --- A star with R=18 allow for AO correction in some cases, but it strongly depends on observing conditions such as seeing and sky brightness.
-For open use we recommend to use AO guide stars/objects with R=18 or brighter.
+• Brightness --- For open use we recommend to use AO guide stars/objects with R=16.5 or brighter.
 Brighter stars provide better performances (see the performance page for details).
-Stars with R < 10 so far provide the same performance as R = 10 because a neutral density (ND) filter is used to prevent the wavefront sensor (WFS) from over-exposure.
-The minimum R magnitude acceptable is -1.
+A star with R=17 allow for AO correction in some cases, but it strongly depends on observing conditions such as seeing and sky brightness.
+Stars with R < 8.5 so far provide the same performance as R = 8.5 because a neutral density (ND) filter is used to prevent the wavefront sensor (WFS) from over-exposure.
+The brightest R magnitude acceptable is -1.

 (LGS mode)